 Dr. Tom Scales

-As the attending psychiatrist/physician for the Odyssey Eating Disorder Network, Dr. Scales provides psychiatric and medical care to our clients.
+Dr. Tom Scales is the Network Medical Director for Odyssey Behavioral Healthcare’s Eating Disorder Network, which includes, Selah House.
+In his role, Dr. Scale provides psychiatric and medical care to Selah House clients.
 He is a diplomat in the American Board of Internal Medicine, American Board of Psychiatry and Neurology, and in Addiction Medicine through the American Board of Preventive Medicine.
 Dr. Scales completed his undergraduate training at Wheaton College in Wheaton, IL, followed by medical school at the University of Tennessee, Memphis.
 He completed his residency training in a combined Internal Medicine/Psychiatry program at Rush Presbyterian St. Luke’s Medical Center in Chicago, Illinois.
 He is passionate about helping those with eating disorders and has made numerous community presentations and local media appearances regarding the topic.
 Dr. Scales was the radio show host of a live web-based program entitled “Understanding Eating Disorders” which occurred weekly on www.health.voiceamerica.com and featured professionals and laypeople as guests in the eating disorder field.
 Most importantly, he is a husband and proud father of two children.

 Patrice Adams has joined the phenomenal Selah House clinical team in December 2020 as a Family Therapist.
 Patrice studied and completed her Bachelor’s Degree at Central State University in Psychology.
 She then completed her Master’s Degree at Christian Theological Seminary with a Master’s of Art in Family and Marriage Therapy.

 At Selah House, her focus will be Family Therapy for both Adolescent and Adult populations.
 She was drawn to the treatment here at Selah House due to utilizing the use of Art Therapy in connection with the client’s Spirituality.